-In light of the foregoing, the Issuer is a "connected issuer" and "related issuer" of the Agent under Canadian securities law.
-The decision to distribute the Trust Units and the determination of the terms of the distribution were not negotiated at arm's length between the Agent and the Issuer.
-The determination by the Issuer to proceed with this Offering was not made at the request or suggestion of the Agent.
-The Agent will not receive any benefit in connection with this Offering other than its portion of the Agent's fees payable by the Issuer to the Agent described above under "Compensation Paid to Sellers and Finders".
-The proceeds of this Offering will not be applied for the benefit of the Agent.
-However, the proceeds of this Offering will be used by the Issuer to invest in the Partnership, the General Partner of which is an Affiliate of the Agent, and Equiton Partners, an Affiliate of the Agent, will receive fees from the Partnership for its engagement as Asset Manager and Property Manager of the Partnership.
+In light of the foregoing, the Trust is a "connected issuer" and "related issuer" of the Equiton Agent under Canadian securities law.
+The decision to distribute the Trust Units and the determination of the terms of the distribution were not negotiated at arm's length between the Equiton Agent and the Trust.
+The determination by the Trust to proceed with the Offering was not made at the request or suggestion of the Equiton Agent.
+The Equiton Agent will not receive any benefit in connection with the Offering other than the Equiton Agent's fees payable by the Trust to the Equiton Agent described above under "Compensation Paid to Sellers and Finders".
+The proceeds of the Offering will not be applied for the benefit of the Equiton Agent.
+However, the proceeds of the Offering will be used by the Trust to invest in the Partnership, the General Partner of which is an Affiliate of the Equiton Agent, and Equiton Partners, an Affiliate of the Equiton Agent, will receive fees from the Partnership for its engagement as Asset Manager and Property Manager of the Partnership.